 In this section, we discuss our demand estimates and the fit of the model.
 We restrict our attention to adult shoes and estimate the demand for men's and women's shoes separately.
 The size of the choice sets average about 13,250 and 27,500 products for men and women, respectively.
 We define our time horizons to be at the monthly level and our geographic locations to be composed of 213 local markets (165 CSAs plus 48 states).
-We choose CSA+state, compared to just CSA, since a large percentage of observed sales occur outside CSAs.
-For example, if we pursued the
+We choose CSA+state, compared to just CSA, because a large percentage of observed sales occur outside CSAs.
+For example, if we pursued the CSA market definition, we would drop all of the sales to consumers in Alaska.
+Our market sizes ( $N\ell$ ) are equal to the local population for men and women from the American Community Survey, with the interpretation being that each consumer makes a single purchasing decision every month.